This page contains various resources that I created to help myself and others in mathematical studies and teaching.

 The worksheets are numbered in the same way as chapters and sections in the textbook for their respective courses.

-Graduate students: If you would like to use my worksheets for your class, please let me know!
-You are of course welcome to use my worksheets; I just think it would be nice to know if anyone uses them.
+Graduate students: You are welcome to use my worksheets for your class!
+Please let me know when you do; it is nice to know when anyone uses them.
 Credit in some form is also appreciated.
 I have posted PDF files and ZIP files for the convenience of any instructor who would like to use my worksheets and make changes.

-Undergraduate students: I encourage you to use my worksheets as an additional learning resource if you find them helpful!
+Undergraduate students: Feel free to use my worksheets as an additional learning resource if you find them helpful!
 (Please do let me know if you find them helpful.)

 All worksheets are written by Zach Deiman and released under a Creative Commons BY-NC-SA 4.0 International License.